-Shoes or clothes that restrict movement e.g. flip flops, shoes with high heels or very strappy sandals, are not permitted.
-If a child does not have alternative footwear e.g. PE shoes, parents / carers will be contacted and asked to bring in something appropriate.
+Shoes or clothes that restrict movement or do not provide adequate protection for the toes, eg flip flops, open-toed sandals or shoes with high heels are not permitted.
+If a child does not have alternative footwear eg PE shoes, parents / carers will be contacted and asked to bring in something appropriate.